wix/cli-app-templates/stock-countdown/README.md

 This Wix CLI template demonstrates how to build a [site plugin](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/supported-extensions/site-extensions/site-plugins) for the Wix Stores product page.
 The Stock Countdown plugin displays the number of remaining items in stock, which it retrieves using the Wix Stores [Invetory API](https://dev.wix.com/docs/sdk/backend-modules/stores/inventory/introduction).

-The template also demonstrates the basic functionality of the Site Window SDK, the Editor SDK, and the Wix Design System.
+The template also demonstrates the basic functionality of the Site Window SDK, the React SDK, the Editor SDK, and the Wix Design System.

 ## About Wix app templates